(Last Update: 07/01/2025)

 Pocketed and Offset Coils: Enhanced Comfort and Motion Isolation

 Mattresses with pocketed or offset coils often have a higher price tag.
-Pocketed or individually wrapped coils are encased in fabric pockets, allowing them to move independently and conform to the body's shape.
+Pocketed or individually wrapped coils are encased in fabric pockets.

-This provides better pressure relief, motion isolation, and contouring capabilities, enhancing comfort and reducing partner disturbance.
+This provides better pressure relief, motion isolation, and contouring capabilities.

 Foam and Fiberfill Layers: Price Considerations for Memory Foam Mattresses